alan-turing-institute/data-safe-haven/deployment/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
 They are in the `RG_SHM_SECRETS` resource group, in the `kv-shm-<shm-id>` key vault, under "SECRETS".
   - The username is the `shm-<shm-id>-dcnps-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
 For example `shmtestbadmin@testb.dsgroupdev.co.uk`
   - The password in the `shm-<shm-id>-dcnps-admin-password` secret.

 - **NB.
 Before performing the remaining steps, ensure that you have created a non-privileged user account that you can use for testing.
-You must ensure that you have assigned a licence to this user so that MFA will work correctly.
-In the following example, we assume that you are using the automatically-created test researcher.**
+This user should be created in the local Active Directory and must have been synchronised to the Azure Active Directory.
+You must ensure that you have assigned a licence to this user so that MFA will work correctly.**

+1. Ensuring that a non-privileged user account exists
-- In the "Server Management" app, click `Tools -> Active Directory Users and Computers`
+- In the `Server Management` app, click `Tools -> Active Directory Users and Computers`
+- Open the `Safe Haven Research Users` OU
+- Ensure that the non-privileged user account that you want to use is listed here, or if it is not then create it.

+2. Adding the user account to the correct Security Group
-- Open the `Safe Haven Security Groups` OU
+- Still in the `Active Directory Users and Computers` app, open the `Safe Haven Security Groups` OU
-- Right click the `SG <sre-id> Research Users` security group and select "Properties"
+- Right click the `SG <SRE ID> Research Users` security group and select `Properties`
+- Click on the `Members` tab.
+- If the user you plan to use is not already listed here you must add them to the group (*the automatically-created test researcher should already be in the correct group*)
-- Click on the "Members" tab and click the "Add" button
+  - Click the `Add` button
-- Enter the start of the `<sre-id>` and click "Check names"
+  - Enter the start of the `<SRE ID>` and click "Check names"
-- Select the `<sre-id> Test Researcher` and click "Ok"
+  - Select the `<SRE ID> Test Researcher` and click `Ok`
-- Click "Ok" again to exit the add users dialogue
+  - Click `Ok` again to exit the add users dialogue

+3. Ensure that the account has MFA enabled
+- If you have just created the account, you will need to synchronise with Azure Active Directory
-- At this point please ensure that this account is fully set-up (including MFA) as [detailed in the user guide](../../docs/safe_haven_user_guide.md)
+- Please ensure that this account is fully set-up (including MFA) as [detailed in the user guide](../../docs/safe_haven_user_guide.md)

+4. Test using the RDG web interface
-- Launch a local web browser and go to `https://<sre-id>.<safe haven domain>` (eg. `https://sandbox.dsgroupdev.co.uk/`) and log in.
+- Launch a local web browser and go to `https://<SRE ID>.<safe haven domain>` (eg. `https://sandbox.dsgroupdev.co.uk/`) and log in.
     - **Troubleshooting** If you get a "404 resource not found" error when accessing the webclient URL, it is likely that you missed the step of installing the RDS webclient.
         - Go back to the previous section and run the webclient installation step.
         - Once the webclient is installed, you will need to manually run the steps from the SSL certificate generation script to install the SSL certificate on the  webclient.
 Still on the RDS Gateway, run the commands below, replacing `<path-to-full-certificate-chain>` with the path to the `xxx_full_chain.pem` file in the `C:\Certificates` folder.